dkmDR/resonance-project/README.md

 Make sure to re-name the directory downloaded to 'resonance-project' in a case that you need it

-Also, you can use any names, but you must change a key on lib/Configuration.json file
+Also, you can use any name, but you must change a key on lib/Configuration.json file

 ```
 {